ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 [[start:1117710][end:1129930]] And he introduced this notion of the Wick rotation by realizing that if you have an equation in classical physics, and in it, there's the term one over KT.

 18:50 [[start:1130910][end:1135658]] You can always replace that one over KT with this other expression.
-[[start:1135754][end:1137150]] It over h bar.
+[[start:1135754][end:1137150]] It over h-bar.
-[[start:1137220][end:1143250]] H bar is just h divided by two pi, and you'll get an equation that's valid in quantum theory.
+[[start:1137220][end:1143250]] H-bar is just h divided by two pi, and you'll get an equation that's valid in quantum theory.
 [[start:1143910][end:1147730]] And this is typically described in textbooks as a trick.
 [[start:1148310][end:1154760]] And whenever something in physics is described as a trick, what that really means is it's something we don't understand.

 19:16 [[start:1156650][end:1161030]] And lots of papers have been written about the meaning of the WIC rotation.
 [[start:1162890][end:1169980]] But to start to understand the WIC rotation, I want to look at this equation a little bit.
-[[start:1171790][end:1183134]] One over KT is one over in energy, and it over h bar is one over in energy.
+[[start:1171790][end:1183134]] One over KT is one over in energy, and it over h-bar is one over in energy.
-[[start:1183252][end:1197250]] Since h bar is units of energy times time, we have time in this equation, and then we have this factor, I, which is typically thought of as just an imaginary number.
+[[start:1183252][end:1197250]] Since h-bar is units of energy times time, we have time in this equation, and then we have this factor, I, which is typically thought of as just an imaginary number.
 [[start:1197400][end:1199940]] So it's the square root of minus one.

 20:00 [[start:1200550][end:1203358]] And what's this I doing in this equation?
-[[start:1203454][end:1206454]] And in fact, you see factors of it over h bar.
+[[start:1203454][end:1206454]] And in fact, you see factors of it over h-bar.
 [[start:1206492][end:1211698]] If you're familiar with quantum theory everywhere in quantum theory.
 [[start:1211874][end:1216040]] So what's the meaning of this imaginary number?